industrial-edge/pingpong-c/README.md

 ## Description

-This repository contains the source files to build the Databus Ping Pong application example implemented in C. Please refer to the [main repository](https://github.com/industrial-edge/pingpong-python) for more information about this application example.
+This repository contains the source files to build the Databus Ping Pong application example implemented in C. Please refer to the [Ping Pong in Python repository](https://github.com/industrial-edge/pingpong-python) for more information about this application example.

 ### Overview